372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

         (a) Command Line:
             - From the command line go into the directory that has p2_while.ruby
             - Print the command: ruby p2_while.ruby
-            - This will compile and run the program and two lines should print to the console (b) Atom editor:
+            - This will compile and run the program and each of the two while loops will run (b) Atom editor:
             - Load the file p2_while.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and two lines should print to the console
+            - This will compile and run the program and each of the two while loops will run

 (8) milestone2code.ruby
-    -
+    - This small-ish snippet of code will run selection sort on an unsorted int array and will print the array before and after to show it was sorted correctly.
+This will be able to show two unique ways to do loops, a unique way to do an if, and be able to show how to edit and access into an array in Ruby.
     - To compile and run this program:
         - Download and save milestone2code.ruby onto your machine (a) Command Line:
             - From the command line go into the directory that has milestone2code.ruby
             - Print the command: ruby milestone2code.ruby
-            - This will compile and run the program and two lines should print to the console (b) Atom editor:
+            - This will compile and run the program and will sort the unsorted int array by selection sort
+        (b) Atom editor:
             - Load the file milestone2code.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and two lines should print to the console
+            - This will compile and run the program and will sort the unsorted int array by selection sort